Last Updated on January 30, 2026 by George Pavlopoulos

 How to buy train tickets in Germany

-The first thing you want to do is visit bahn.com, the official website of Deutsche Bahn in English.
-You’ll also have the opportunity to choose a couple of other languages, like French, Spanish or Italian, among others.
+The first thing you want to do is visit bahn.com, the official Deutsche Bahn website in English.
+You’ll also have the opportunity to choose a couple of other languages, like French, Spanish, or Italian, among others.
 (If you speak German, you can head over to www.bahn.de)

 If you chose English in the previous step, that’s what you’ll see:

-Subsequently, if you have a return journey, you’ll have to choose your itinerary in the next step.
+If you have a return journey, you’ll need to choose your itinerary in the next step.
 Moreover, you’ll also see the price for your entire trip.

-Finally, now it’s time to fill in your details and proceed to the payment.
-You can pay via bank transfer, credit card, or Paypal.
+Finally, it’s time to enter your details and proceed with payment.
+You can pay via bank transfer, credit card, or PayPal.

-After completing your payment, you’ll see a confirmation screen, and you’ll shortly receive an e-mail confirming the booking of your train tickets.
+After completing your payment, you’ll see a confirmation screen and will shortly receive an email confirming your train ticket booking.
 Done!

 Buy train tickets in Germany: Deutsche Bahn travel tips

-While the process of buying train tickets in Germany is relatively straightforward, some things might sound confusing.
+While buying train tickets in Germany is relatively straightforward, some aspects might sound confusing.
 I wrote several times in the tutorial above that “I’ll explain to you below.”
 So, now it’s time to clear things up and offer you some Deutsche Bahn travel tips.

-What are the ICE, IC, and RE that I see while searching for train tickets?
+What do the ICE, IC, and RE mean when I’m searching for train tickets?

-These codes refer to the different trains of the Deutsche Bahn.
-When you see a train itinerary, you’ll also read the type of train you’ll be traveling.
-In the example above, see the fourth photo with the green-marked line.
+These codes refer to the various trains operated by Deutsche Bahn.
+When you see a train itinerary, you’ll also read the type of train you’ll be traveling on.
+In the example above, see the fourth photo with the green line marked.
 Here’s what they mean:

 - ICE.
-These are the InterCity Express, high-speed trains that can reach 300 km/h (185 mph) and are more comfortable.
-The ICE offers free Wi-Fi (not always very reliable) and sockets next to the seats.
+These are the InterCity Express trains, which are high-speed and capable of reaching 300 km/h (185 mph), and they offer greater comfort.
+The ICE offers free Wi-Fi (although it is not always very reliable) and sockets located next to the seats.

 - IC.
 Don’t confuse them with the ICE.
 The IC is the simple InterCity train, and most of them use locomotives.
-They are slower and feel a bit more old-fashioned.
+They are slower and feel somewhat outdated.
 However, they are reliable and have an extended network in Germany.

 - RE.
 The code RE stands for Regional.
 They all belong to Deutsche Bahn, but other companies sometimes operate them.
-Some of them are double-deck, and they’ll bring you everywhere in Germany.
+Some of them are double-decker and will take you everywhere in Germany.

 To sum everything up: if you want the fastest connection available for your train journey in Germany, look for the ICE.
-That’s usually possible between major German cities like Frankfurt, Berlin, Munich, and Hamburg.
+That’s usually possible between major German cities, such as Frankfurt, Berlin, Munich, and Hamburg.
 For smaller places, you’ll have to use the IC or RE, at least for parts of your journey.

-Should I buy in advance train tickets in Germany?
+Should I buy train tickets in advance in Germany?

 While it’s always a good idea to buy train tickets in advance, the correct reply here is: it depends.
 What does it mean?
-Well, it actually depends on the train(s) you’ll be using for your journey and on the money you’re willing to spend.
+Well, it depends on the train(s) you’ll be using for your journey and how much money you’re willing to spend.

 Here’s what you need to know.

 Buy a train ticket in advance if you’re traveling on an ICE train.
 When you buy them in advance, these tickets can be really cheap, often starting from 19.90 euros.
-Then, after the first bunch of tickets sell out, the cost will be 29, 39, 49, etc. That’s only for the Super Sparpreis and Sparpreis tickets, i.e., for the Saver fare (for as little as EUR 21,50).
+Then, after the first batch of tickets sells out, the cost will be 29, 39, 49, etc. That’s only for Super Sparpreis and Sparpreis tickets, i.e., the Saver fare (from as little as EUR 21,50).
 On the other hand, the Flexpreis has a fixed price, and it’s usually 4-5 times higher than the Sparpreis.

 No need to buy a train ticket in advance if you’re traveling on a Regional (RE) train.
-The regional trains of Germany have unlimited availability, and the price is fixed.
+Regional trains in Germany have unlimited availability, and prices are fixed.

 How to buy cheap train tickets in Germany